vladgonzalezmigal/InternetRouterCplus/writeups/check7.md

 Group portion:

-- Who is your lab partner Joseph Moser, moerj?
+- Who is your lab partner moserj & siwooahn ?

 - Did your implementations successfully start and end a conversation with each other (with each implementation acting as ``client'' or as ``server'')?
 My implementation worked as both a client and a server.